-If we talk about 1TB and 2TB variants of both the SSDs, you will see a price difference of 15 to 20$.
+If we talk about 1TB and 2TB variants of both the SSDs, the price difference can be bigger.
 I mean to say that the ADATA Ultimate SU800 is going to be a little bit expensive as compared to the MX500 on any platform you buy it.
 But, the prices keep changing so it is hard to tell the actual difference between the prices.

 My final verdict on ADATA Ultimate SU800 vs Crucial MX500

 I would suggest you go for Crucial MX500 if you are looking for a 5-Year Warranty as compared to SU800’s 3 years warranty.
 However, if you want performance, both of them are good when it comes to tough practical applications.

 So, it is tough to make a perfect final decision.
 But, in terms of reliability, Crucial MX500 is surely a better option.

 Thanks for reading!